startupclubuw/startup-club/README.md

 ---

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+You may view, use, and contribute to this project for non-commercial purposes with proper attribution.
+To learn more, visit [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

 ---